 Type of Activity: Application

 Upon successfully completing the post-test with a score of 65% or better and the activity evaluation form, transcript information will be sent to the NABP CPE Monitor Service within 60 days.

 This program has been made available online.

 Participation in this self-study activity should be completed in approximately 1.0 hours.
 To successfully complete this activity and receive credit, participants must follow these steps during the period from June 25, 2020, through June 24, 2021:

 2. Read the target audience, learning objectives, and faculty disclosures.

 3. Study the educational activity online or printed out.

 4. Submit answers to the posttest questions and evaluation questions online.

 You must receive a test score of at least 65% and respond to all evaluation questions to receive a certificate.
 After submitting the evaluation, you may access your online certificate by selecting the certificate link on the posttest confirmation page.
 Records of all CME/CE activities completed can be found on the "CME/CE Manager" page.
 There are no costs/fees for this activity.

-From Clinical Care Options (CCO), watch this video featuring expert nurse perspectives on new and emerging biomarkers critical to the care of patients with cancer
+From Clinical Care Options (CCO), video featuring expert insights on the integration of CAR T-cell therapy into community care